State and Backends

 If you hit

-After logging in, state will automatically get persisted with the service, and from time to time, you will see a helpful URL to your update or stack pages.
+After logging in, state will automatically get persisted with the service.
+From time to time, you will see a helpful URL to your update or stack pages.
 You can always go there to see a full history of updates.

-To log into a privately hosted version of Pulumi Enterprise, simply add its URL to the command:
+To log in to a privately hosted version of Pulumi Enterprise, simply pass its URL to the command:

 $ pulumi login https://pulumi.acmecorp.com

 Everything else works the same, except that Pulumi will target your private

 The filesystem or cloud storage backend allows you to store state locally on